The Wrong Trousers: What the Met Opera’s Crisis Reveals About Strategy in the Arts

 Two Strategies.
 Same Framework.

-The Met has now tried two product strategies in the past half decade.
+The Met has now tested two opposite product strategies in the past half decade.
 First, Peter Gelb’s “big bet” on contemporary works—new operas, living composers, opening-night premieres.
-Most new productions sold between 50–68% of seats.
-Meanwhile Verdi’s Aida sold 82%.

-Two strategies.
+Opposite strategies.
 Same product-first framework.

 The Met’s audited financial statements reveal the depth of the problem.
-The endowment was drawn down by more than $56 million in a single year—far exceeding the institution’s standard 5% spending policy.
+Their endowment was drawn down by more than $56 million in a single year—far exceeding the institution’s standard 5% spending policy.
 Box office revenue covers barely a fifth of operating expenses.
 The average subscriber is 70 years old.
 Subscription sales have fallen from 45% of ticket revenue in 2000 to just 7% today.

 What’s frustrating is that the solution has been hiding in plain sight for years.